King's Counsel: Sri Lanka

 President's Counsel (postnominal PC) is a professional rank, as their status is conferred by the president, recognised by the courts and wear silk gowns of a special design.
-It is the equivalent of the rank of Queen's Counsel in the United Kingdom, which was used in Ceylon (Sri Lanka) until 1972 when Sri Lanka became a republic, when the position became that of Senior Attorney-at-Law.
-In 1984 the position became the President's Counsel.
+It is the equivalent of the rank of King's Counsel in the United Kingdom, which was used in Ceylon (Sri Lanka) until 1972 when Sri Lanka became a republic, when the position became that of Senior Attorney-at-Law.
+In 1984, the position became the President's Counsel.
 The holder can use the post-nominal letters PC after his or her name.

 Zambia

 In Zambia the designation was changed to State Counsel after independence from Britain in 1964.
 Legal practitioners who enjoy the rank and dignity of State Counsel may use "SC" after their names.
 The procedure for appointment is more or less based on the English system, but it has been alleged that this merit-based system has recently been influenced by political patronage and that the last three presidents have mainly appointed their supporters.
-In 2013 the Law Association of Zambia objected to the process used when President Michael Sata appointed Mumba Kapumpa, John Sangwa and Robert Simeza as SCs.
+In 2013, the Law Association of Zambia objected to the process used when President Michael Sata appointed Mumba Kapumpa, John Sangwa and Robert Simeza as SCs.

 Zimbabwe

 Following the declaration of a republic by the Smith regime in Rhodesia, senior advocates were designated as Senior Counsel.
-Despite this, existing Queen's Counsel were not affected.
+Despite this, existing Queen's Counsels' designations were not affected.

-King's Counsel dress
+Dress

 The following relates to the dress of King's Counsel at the Bar of England and Wales.
 Most other jurisdictions adopt the same dress, but there are some local variations.

 King's Counsel in England and Wales have two forms of official dress, depending on whether they are dressing for appearance in court before a judge or a ceremonial occasion.